datacamp-content-public/POL-306-Applied-Research-Methods/chapter3.md

 Along with the percentage of Democrats/Republicans in a state the data has the percentage of state legislators that are Democratic and Republican.
 These variables are called `hs_dem_prop_all` and `hs_rep_prop_all`

 `@instructions`
-For this assignment pick either the proportion of Democrats or the proportion of Republicans and:
+For this assignment using the proportion of Democrats:
 1. Find the mean.
 2. Find the standard deviation.
 3. Plot the histogram.